Mixtures of g-priors in Generalized Linear Models: Examples

 We use a publicly available subset of the GUSTO-I data\footnote{This dataset is available on the book website \href{http://www.clinicalpredictionmodels.org}{http://www.clinicalpredictionmodels.org}} \citep{Steyerberg_2009, Held_etal_2015}, containing $n=2188$ patients to illustrate the methodology for predicting a binary endpoint of 30 day survival for myocardial infarction.
 We use the same $p=17$ predictors as in \citet{Held_etal_2015}, labeled in the same order.

 Figure \ref{figure:incprob_GUSTO-I} illustrates heatmaps of the marginal posterior inclusion probabilities (pip) for each of the 17 predictors under enumeration of all $2^{17}$ possible models in the model space using a range of priors on $g$ and the uniform and Beta-Binomial(1,1) prior distributions on the model space.
-For AIC and BIC we use $\exp(-\text{AIC}/2)$ and $\exp(-\text{BIC}/2)$, respectively, in the place of the approximate marginal likelihood to calculate posterior model probabilities.
+For AIC and BIC we use $\exp(-\text{AIC}/2)$ and $\exp(-\text{BIC}/2)$, respectively, as in \citet{Burnham:Anderson:2004,Raft:1996} to approximate posterior model probabilities.

 Figure \ref{figure:incprob_GUSTO-I} shows that the predictors $X_2, X_3, X_5, X_6, X_{16}$ have high inclusion probabilities under all methods, reinforcing the findings in \citet{Held_etal_2015}.
 Comparison across different methods reveals the same trend as supported by theory and in the simulation studies: the $g=O(n)$ group and BIC lead to sparser models than the $g=O(1)$ group, local EB, and AIC.
 Within the $g=O(n)$ group, the unit information prior, under either DBF or TBF, yields the most parsimonious model, while the benchmark and hyper-$g/n$ priors tend to select more predictors, leading to results that are more similar to the $g=O(1)$ group.
 As with the simulation study, the Beta-Binomial$(1,1)$ does not automatically favor sparser models where inclusion probabilities are higher for a number of variables even in the $g=O(n)$ group compared to the uniform prior.